holoviz/holoviews/doc/FAQ.rst

 is the default in HoloViews).
-Thus, as a special case, a DynamicMap (whether created specifically or as the return value of various operations that accept a ``dynamic=True`` argument) will by default compute its ranges *using the first frame's data only*.
+Thus, as a special case, a DynamicMap (whether created specifically or as the return value of various operations that accept a ``dynamic=True`` argument) will by default compute its ranges *using data from the first frame only*.
 If that is not the behavior you want, you can either set ``framewise=True`` on it to enable normalization on every frame independently, or you can manually determine the appropriate axis range yourself and set that, e.g. with